kritgrover/data-analysis/README.md

 - What is the most common diagnosis among patients in all hospitals?
 Create a pie chart.
 	<p align="center"><img src = "./images/pie_chart.png?raw=true" width=66%></p>
-	From the generated pie chart, it was found that pregnancy is the most common diagnosis
+	From the generated pie chart, it was found that pregnancy is the most common diagnosis.

 - Build a violin plot of height distribution by hospitals.
 What is the main reason for the gap in values?
 Why there are two peaks, which correspond to the relatively small and big values?
 	<p align="center"><img src = "./images/violin_plot.png?raw=true" width=66%></p>
-	The gap between values as well as the presence of two peeks can be explained by the use of two different measurement systems.
-As the height in both prenatal and general is the meter while the sports hospital uses the imperial system, feet where 1 foot is 0.3048 meters
+	The gap between values is due to the presence of atheletes in the sports hospital who generally tend to be taller than the general population, and that other hospitals even include children that shifts the curve even more.
+The presence of two peeks is due to the use of two different measurement systems.
+The height in both prenatal and general is measured in meters (m), while the sports hospital uses feet (ft), where 1 foot is 0.3048 meters.

 <p align="center"><img src = "./images/plot_data.png?raw=true" width=66%></p>